IjzerenHein/famous-flex/README.md

 - `reflowLayout` is called on the layout-controller
 - `insert` or `remove` is called on `FlowLayoutController`

-If you make changes to a data-soure, then you must explicitely call `reflowLayout` to ensure that the layout is updated.
+If you make changes to a data-source, then you must explicitely call `reflowLayout` to ensure that the layout is updated.